Eschatologue/CM_wiki/docs/spells/3rd-level.md

 For the duration, you or one willing creature you can see within range has resistance to psychic damage, as well as advantage on Intelligence, Wisdom, and Charisma Saving Throws.

-***At Higher Levels.*** When you cast this spell using a spell slot of 4th level or higher, you can target one additional creature for each slot level above 3rd.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 4th level or higher, you can target one additional creature for each slot level above 3rd.
 The creatures must be within 30 feet of each other when you target them.

 ### Leomund's Tiny Hut
 *3rd-level evocation (ritual)*